Commitment + Clinical Leadership = Better Outcomes

 6 Fun Summer Exercises for Seniors

-We made a list of six exercises for seniors to help get you or your loved one active this summer.
+Exercising is the key to maintaining a healthy body as your age.
+We made a list of six summer exercises for seniors to help get you or your loved one active this summer.
+If you are unsure if you can participate in a certain exercise, please reach out to a healthcare professional for guidance.

 Swimming

-Consider having you or your loved one join a local community pool this summer to soak up the sun and health benefits!
+Consider having you or your loved one join a local community pool this summer to soak up the sun while getting health benefits!

 Walking

 Luckily, there’s plenty of benefits of walking.
-Here’s some of our favorites from arthritis.org:
+Here is some of our favorites :

-• Prevent bone loss.
+- Prevent bone loss.
 Walking helps strengthen your bones and prevents bone loss.
+This is important to help seniors maintain their mobility.

-Think about enjoying the weather by adding a walking routine into you or your loved one’s day.
+Think about enjoying the weather by adding a walking routine to you or your loved one’s day.
 Also, you can always take a friend with you to enjoy the outdoors!

 Senior Fitness Classes